 - Box 5 will include funds received from scholarships and grants.
 This includes any scholarships and grants reported for the calendar year.
 Any adjustments to qualified tuition or scholarships and grants previously reported are provided in Boxes 4 and 6.

 For a detailed explanation of each box on the Form 1098-T, please see the “Instructions to Student” printed on the back of the 1098-T form.

 Where can I obtain information on the educational tax credits?

 For information about the tuition and fees deduction, the Hope Credit, and Lifetime Learning Credit, see IRS Publication 970 Tax Benefits for Education, Form 8863 Education Credits, and the Form 1040 or 1040A Instructions.
 The publications and forms may be found on the IRS website.

 Consult your personal tax advisor for additional information to determine if you qualify.
 Elon University does not provide tax advice.

 Are all payments reported in Box 1?

-No. The IRS does not consider room, meals, insurance, or any other ancillary items as qualified tuition payments (qualified payments = payments made towards tuition only).
+No. The IRS does not consider housing, food, insurance, or any other ancillary items as qualified tuition payments (qualified payments = payments made towards tuition only).